 An Overview on Patellar Tendonitis

 Patellar tendonitis, often referred to as jumper’s knee, is an overuse injury that causes pain at the front of the knee joint towards the bottom of the kneecap (patella).
 Patellar tendonitis is most commonly found in athletes involved in jumping sports, such as basketball and volleyball, because of constant use and repetitive stress to the tendon connecting the kneecap to the shinbone (tibia).
-Dr. Mark Getelman, orthopedic knee specialist serving the Van Nuys, Thousand Oaks and Los Angeles, California communities, is available to treat patients affected by this condition and return them to a healthy, active lifestyle.
+Dr. Mark Getelman, orthopedic knee specialist serving the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California communities, is available to treat patients affected by this condition and return them to a healthy, active lifestyle.

 Patellar tendonitis is a common overuse injury found in the active population, no matter the playing level.
 The condition is caused by repetitive stress placed on the patellar tendon – the tendon connecting the patella to the tibia.
 The ongoing stress and overuse results in damage and tiny tears in the tendon structure often called patellar tendinopathy.
 When left untreated, the ongoing inflammation and micro-tearing cause pain.